montygoldy/employee-review/README.md

 ### Installing

 1. Clone the repository.
+2.  "cd" inside the project folder.
-2. "Cd" inside the client folder.
+3.  "cd" inside the client folder.
-3. Then install all the dependencies by typing "npm install" in your terminal.
+4. Then install all the dependencies by typing "npm install" in your terminal.
-4. Then type "npm start" in your terminal to run the server.
+5. Then type "npm start" in your terminal to run the server.
-5. In a new terminal tab type "npm run json-server" to run API.
+6. In a new terminal tab type "npm run json-server" to run API.

 ## Available Routes